atrettel/sheardata/src/design.md

       like boundary layer thickness are somewhat vague, so I would prefer to pick a nondimensionalization that is consistent above all else.

+    - Note that it is difficult to justify using wall units for the nondimensionalization of wall-bounded flows.
+The issue is that the wall shear stress is not always measured in experiments, so the data often cannot be nondimensionalized this way.

 - Keep variable names in both the database and classes human-readable.
 Prefer `skin_friction_coefficient` to `c_f`.